Hansel-Christopher/iac-aws/README.md

 Ex: `environments/prod/eks` contains the terraform configuration for the prod eks clusters.

-The modules directory contains a collection of generic modules for different use-cases.
-These modules are source referenced by local path in the different environments.
+The `modules/` directory contains a collection of standardised modules for different use-cases.
+These modules are source referenced by local path when invoked in the different environments.

 This pattern ensures minimal code duplication, consistency across environments and reduced-scale of statefiles (reduced blast radius).